work7z/LafTools/devtools/docs-generator/files/README.md

 ${Dot("dcOe3U","For the sake of simplicity, let's say that you've cloned this repository to either {0} on Windows or {1} on Linux/MacOS, then you should declare env and set config below in your file **~/.bashrc**, or simply execute them before running any command.",'`C:\\Users\jerry\\project\\laftools-repo`','`/Users/jerry/projects/laftools-repo`')}

-${Dot("PLhTRM7EV","If you're using Windows OS, please ensure that all commands are executed in git-bash, learn more please refer to [CONTRIBUTION](/docs/${lang}/CONTRIBUTION.md).
-Apart from this, it is recommended to avoid using any whitespace or non-English characters in the file path where this project is located.")}
+${Dot("PLhTRM7Eqwk","If you're using Windows OS, please ensure that all commands are executed in git-bash, learn more please refer to [CONTRIBUTION]({0}).
+Apart from this, it is recommended to avoid using any whitespace or non-English characters in the file path where this project is located.","/docs/"+lang+"/CONTRIBUTION.md")}

 **Env for Windows:**